Home

-My name is Brian DeConinck, and I am a digital accessibility specialist and front-end developer.
+My name is Brian DeConinck, and I am a digital accessibility specialist.

 I work for Ad Hoc, where I support the accessibility efforts on VA.gov for the United States Department of Veterans Affairs.